Dialogue on Change in the World of Art

 We have the opportunity and ability to use our creative resources to continue the conversation – to explore where we are, – and where we could go, – and how we could get there.

-We could begin by exploring our resources, our contributors to our community and our world, our common interests, our connections and relationships, and our possibilities, and explore, as a community in creative conversation, ideas and opportunities for creative community enterprise to contribute to creating our future.
+We could begin by exploring our resources, our contributors to our community and our world, our common interests, our connections and relationships, and our possibilities and, as a community, engage in creative conversation around ideas and opportunities for creative community enterprise which could contribute to creating our future.

 Questions for creative conversation